KaaifAhmed/Yorefit/README.md

-# Yorefit – Ecommerce Web Application
+# Yorefit: Ecommerce Web Application

 Yorefit is a full-stack ecommerce web application developed for a fictional fitness and lifestyle brand.
 The project focuses on delivering a clean, user-friendly shopping experience while demonstrating practical web development skills, including frontend design, backend logic, and overall application structure.